Ultraman (1966 TV series): Monsters

-Production designer Tohl Narita designed all of the monsters for the show.
-Narita sometimes deviated from the original descriptions.
-A majority of the time, the writers did not include any specific descriptions of the monsters in the teleplays.
-Most of the monsters were not named.
+Production designer Tohl Narita designed all of the show's monsters, and sometimes deviated from their original descriptions.
+A majority of the time, the writers did not include any specific descriptions in the teleplays and left most unnamed.
 The names of the monsters were decided via staff meetings, where it would also be determined if the writer had created a creature that was capable or incapable of being filmed with the special effects technology available at the time.
 The monsters were sculpted and fabricated by Ryosaku Takayama, Akira Sasaki, and Ekisu Productions.

-Haruo Nakajima, who played Godzilla for the first 12 films in the Godzilla franchise, choreographed all the monsters' battles with Furuya and even played the monsters for episodes three and ten.
+Haruo Nakajima, who played Godzilla for the first 12 films in the Godzilla franchise, choreographed all the monsters' battles with Ultraman performer Bin Furuya and even played the monsters for episodes three and ten.
 Nakajima also had two cameos, one in episode 24 and one in episode 33 as a police officer.
-Ultraman featured new monster suits, as well as recycled suits from Ultra Q. Two Godzilla suits were recycled from Toho for the monster Jirahs, with the head of the Godzilla suit from Ebirah, Horror of the Deep placed upon the body of the Godzilla suit from Mothra vs. Godzilla.
-The dorsal fins and parts of the suit were sprayed yellow and a large yellow frill was added to disguise the connection of the head with the body.
+Ultraman featured new monster suits, as well as recycled suits from Ultra Q. Two Godzilla suits were recycled from Toho for the monster Jirahs, with the head taken from the Godzilla suit from Ebirah, Horror of the Deep and placed upon the body of the Godzilla suit from Mothra vs. Godzilla.
+The dorsal fins and parts of the suit were sprayed yellow and a large yellow frill was attached to disguise the connection of the head with the body.
 The show also marks the first appearance of Ultraman Zoffy in the finale Farewell, Ultraman.